pfalcon/pycopy/docs/library/usocket.rst

    completed.
 If zero is given, the socket is put in non-blocking mode.
 If None is given, the socket is put in blocking mode.

-   Not every `MicroPython port` supports this method.
+   Not every `Pycopy port` supports this method.
 A more portable and generic solution is to use `uselect.poll` object.
 This allows to wait on multiple objects at the same time (and not just on sockets, but on generic `stream` objects which support polling).
 Example::